breakpoint/etsy-php/README.md

 ### Requests

 All requests originate with the `EtsyClient` object and are referenced as properties.
 These generally correspond to the Etsy API documentation with some variations.
+Three additional types are included but not documented: `application`, `baseline` and `server`.
+These are only referenced by results from the getMethodTable method.

 ```php
 $etsy->listing-> // method found in API documentation